selego/convention/README.md

 ## Working rules

 1) Each of your code should be PRs to another dev
-2) We use git flow  ( https://datasift.github.io/gitflow/GitFlowFeatureBranches.png )
+2) We use git flow  ( https://datasift.github.io/gitflow/GitFlowFeatureBranches.png ) when we are in production.
+When we are in alpha, we just use a one branch